Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Results and Analysis

 \subsubsection{Results}

 From Table~\ref{tb: knob}, we note that most of the performance-sensitive options are related to core functionalities, followed by CPU and memory-related options.
 However, within each of the categories, around one fourth of the functional options are influential to the model emulated landscapes, which is similar to those of R1 and R2 ($20\%$ - $26\%$).
 This is because neither functional aspects nor CPU/storage-related aspects can dramatically influence the performance, and hence the impact on the landscape is limited.
 In contrast, for R3 and R4, which denote memory and queue, almost half of the options can pose significant shifts to the model landscape if removed.
-This makes sense, since both categories denote options that control the ``space'' of the system; therefore, if information of such a space is omitted, the configuration landscape learned can be severely affected.
+This makes sense, since both categories denote options that control the ``space'' of the system; therefore, if information of such a space is omitted, the configuration landscape learned can be severely affected. \mytag{R2C4}Importantly, this also helps to explain some findings from the other RQs: for example, the results show that the influence of memory/queue-related options on landscape features is approximately twice more influential than that of CPU/utility-related options---a root cause that, on \textbf{RQ2}, the model's landscape features on systems have most memory-related options are rather fluctuated (e.g., \textsc{Hadoop}), but are more stable on systems dominated by CPU/utility-related options.

 From the examples illustrated in Figure~\ref{fig:rq4-details}, we see that some options are highly influential to the landscape feature for some models but not always, e.g., ``\texttt{BlockSize}'' in Figure~\ref{fig:rq4-details}a.
 These are the same observations across different systems and models.
 Also, depending on the feature and system, options belonging to R3 might not always lead to the biggest influence, e.g., ``\texttt{workMen}'' versus ``\texttt{fsync}'' in Figure~\ref{fig:rq4-details}b, despite the fact that generally R3 options are more influential.